-- 1. Primary site (hardware, software, and all components) - 2.
-Secondary site (hardware, software, and all components) - 3.
+- 1. Primary site (hardware, software, and all components) - a.
+Option 1 all backups on local storage, and/or - b.
+Option 2 backups retained on local storage for 1 year, with older data sent to cloud - Offsite - a.
+Option 1 replica of Primary site, all backups on local storage, and/or - b.
+Option 2 replica of Primary site, backups retained on local storage for 1 year, with older data sent to cloud - 3.
 Primary site lab/test (hardware, software, and all components) - 4.
-Professional Service SOW for installation and configuration/deployment of the solution at all applicable sites - 5.
-Storage Capacity Growth of 20% quotes for both sites to be executed as needed through term and option years. - 6.
-Maintenance and Support extension quotes for all components to be executed in option years 1 and 2.
+Professional Service SOW for installation and configuration/deployment of the solution at all applicable sites - Professional Services SOW for migration of all customers and data to the solution - 6.
+Capacity Growth of 20% (Solution Storage Capacity) (to be executed as needed during term and option years.)